 “When I was an early childhood teacher and director, I had this innate fascination to learn about the Aboriginal community where I had moved,” she explains.
 “I wanted to develop authentic connections and embed culturally responsive practice within the centre to create a sense of belonging.”

-Jo says that the Uluru Statement from the Heart is an opportunity for learning from Aboriginal and Torres Strait Islander people.
+Jo says that the Uluru Statement from the Heart is an opportunity for learning from Aboriginal and Torres Strait Islander peoples.
 When we show genuine interest and develop deep relationships, we understand the communities in which we live and work.

 We must learn from the traditional owners of the land,” she adds.
 “Through this learning we can develop a deeper sense of history and understand the past.
 Then we can do better in the future for all children and families.